cyberark/conjur-puppet/README.md

 ## Support

-Please note, that this is a “Partner Supported” module, which means that  technical customer support for this module is solely provided by Conjur.
+Please note, that this is a "Partner Supported" module, which means that  technical customer support for this module is solely provided by Conjur.

 Puppet does not provide support for any Partner Supported modules.
 Technical support for the Conjur module can be reached via these channels: